picimako/terra-support/README.md

 There are also various customization options for the plugin which you can find on its dedicated [Plugin Settings page](docs/terra_settings.md).

-## Developer documentation

-To get started with the development of this project you can find some details in the [dev docs](docs/devdocs.md).

 ## Cerner Terra resources

 - Terra Toolkit: [GitHub repository](https://github.com/cerner/terra-toolkit)